fullstorydev/fullstory-browser-sdk/README.md

 The only required option is `orgId`, all others are optional.

-*  `orgId` -  Sets your FullStory Org Id.
+*  `orgId` -  Sets your Fullstory Org Id.
 Find out how to get your Org Id [here](https://help.fullstory.com/hc/en-us/articles/360047075853).
-*  `debug` - When set to `true`, enables FullStory debug messages; defaults to `false`.
+*  `debug` - When set to `true`, enables Fullstory debug messages; defaults to `false`.
 *  `host` - The recording server host domain.
 Can be set to direct recorded events to a proxy that you host.
 Defaults to `fullstory.com`.
-*  `script` - FullStory script host domain.
-FullStory hosts the `fs.js` recording script on a CDN, but you can choose to host a copy yourself.
+*  `script` - Fullstory script host domain.
+Fullstory hosts the `fs.js` recording script on a CDN, but you can choose to host a copy yourself.
 Defaults to `edge.fullstory.com`.
-* `namespace` - Sets the global identifier for FullStory when conflicts with `FS` arise; see [help](https://help.fullstory.com/hc/en-us/articles/360020624694-What-if-the-identifier-FS-is-used-by-another-script-on-my-site-).
+* `namespace` - Sets the global identifier for Fullstory when conflicts with `FS` arise; see [help](https://help.fullstory.com/hc/en-us/articles/360020624694-What-if-the-identifier-FS-is-used-by-another-script-on-my-site-).
 * `cookieDomain` - Overrides the cookie domain.
 By default, cookies will be valid for all subdomains of your site; if you want to limit the cookies to a specific subdomain, you can set the domain value explicitly.
-More information can be found [here](https://help.fullstory.com/hc/en-us/articles/360020622874-Can-the-FullStory-cookie-be-associated-with-a-specific-subdomain-).
+More information can be found [here](https://help.fullstory.com/hc/en-us/articles/360020622874-Can-the-Fullstory-cookie-be-associated-with-a-specific-subdomain-).
 * `recordCrossDomainIFrames` - Defaults to `false`.
-FullStory can record cross-domain iFrames if: 1.
-The FullStory Browser SDK is running in the cross-domain iFrame and 2. `recordCrossDomainIFrames` is set to `true` in the cross-domain iFrame and 3.
-The FullStory Browser SDK is running in the parent page of the cross-domain iFrame.
+Fullstory can record cross-domain iFrames if: 1.
+The Fullstory Browser SDK is running in the cross-domain iFrame and 2. `recordCrossDomainIFrames` is set to `true` in the cross-domain iFrame and 3.
+The Fullstory Browser SDK is running in the parent page of the cross-domain iFrame.
 Click [here](https://developer.mozilla.org/en-US/docs/Web/Security/Same-origin_policy) for a detailed explanation of what "cross-domain" means.
 Before using, you should understand the security implications, and configure your [Content Security Policy](https://www.html5rocks.com/en/tutorials/security/content-security-policy/) (CSP) HTTP headers accordingly - specifically the frame-ancestors directive.
 Failure to configure your CSP headers while using this setting can bypass IFrames security protections that are included in modern browsers.
-More information about cross-domain iFrame recording can be found on our [Knowledge Base](https://help.fullstory.com/hc/en-us/articles/360020622514-Can-FullStory-capture-content-that-is-presented-in-iframes-#2-the-outer-page-is-running-fullstory-and-you-have-iframes-runni).
+More information about cross-domain iFrame recording can be found on our [Knowledge Base](https://help.fullstory.com/hc/en-us/articles/360020622514-Can-Fullstory-capture-content-that-is-presented-in-iframes-#2-the-outer-page-is-running-fullstory-and-you-have-iframes-runni).
 Note: the `recordCrossDomainIFrames` parameter is the same as the `window['_fs_run_in_iframe']` referenced in the KB article.
-* `recordOnlyThisIFrame` - When set to `true`, this tells FullStory that the IFrame is the "root" of the recording and should be its own session; defaults to `false`.
-Use this when your app is embedded in an IFrame on a site not running FullStory or when the site *is* running FullStory, but you want your content sent to a different FullStory org.
+* `recordOnlyThisIFrame` - When set to `true`, this tells Fullstory that the IFrame is the "root" of the recording and should be its own session; defaults to `false`.
+Use this when your app is embedded in an IFrame on a site not running Fullstory or when the site *is* running Fullstory, but you want your content sent to a different Fullstory org.
-* `devMode` - Set to `true` if you want to deactivate FullStory in your development environment.
-When set to `true`, FullStory will shutdown recording and all subsequent SDK method calls will be no-ops.
-At the time `init` is called with `devMode: true`, a single `event` call will be sent to FullStory to indicate that the SDK is in `devMode`; this is to help trouble-shoot the case that the SDK was accidentally set to `devMode: true` in a production environment.
-Additionally, any calls to SDK methods will `console.warn` that FullStory is in `devMode`.
+* `devMode` - Set to `true` if you want to deactivate Fullstory in your development environment.
+When set to `true`, Fullstory will shutdown recording and all subsequent SDK method calls will be no-ops.
+At the time `init` is called with `devMode: true`, a single `event` call will be sent to Fullstory to indicate that the SDK is in `devMode`; this is to help trouble-shoot the case that the SDK was accidentally set to `devMode: true` in a production environment.
+Additionally, any calls to SDK methods will `console.warn` that Fullstory is in `devMode`.
 Defaults to `false`.
 * `startCaptureManually` - Set to `true` if you want to start capture manually using `FS('start')`.
-FullStory will load but wait for a call to `FS('start')` to begin capturing.
+Fullstory will load but wait for a call to `FS('start')` to begin capturing.
 See [Manually Delay Data Capture](https://developer.fullstory.com/browser/v2/auto-capture/capture-data/#manually-delay-data-capture) for more information.
 Defaults to `false`.
 * `assetMapId` - Use this to set the current asset map id.
 See [Asset Uploading for Web](https://help.fullstory.com/hc/en-us/articles/4404129191575-Asset-Uploading-for-Web) for more information.
 * `appHost` - Use this to set the app host for displaying session urls.
-If using a version of [FullStory Relay](https://help.fullstory.com/hc/en-us/articles/360046112593-How-to-send-captured-traffic-to-your-First-Party-Domain-using-FullStory-Relay), you may need to set `appHost` "app.fullstory.com" or "app.eu1.fullstory.com" depending on your region.
+If using a version of [Fullstory Relay](https://help.fullstory.com/hc/en-us/articles/360046112593-How-to-send-captured-traffic-to-your-First-Party-Domain-using-Fullstory-Relay), you may need to set `appHost` "app.fullstory.com" or "app.eu1.fullstory.com" depending on your region.

 ### Ready Callback

 The `init` function also accepts an optional `readyCallback` argument.
-If you provide a function, it will be invoked when the FullStory session has started.
+If you provide a function, it will be invoked when the Fullstory session has started.
 Your callback will be called with one parameter: an object containing information about the session.
 Currently the only property is `sessionUrl`, which is a string containing the URL to the session.

 ```javascript
 import { init } from '@fullstory/browser';